ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems

 \section{Limitations and Future Work}

 \begin{itemize}[nosep,leftmargin=1.5em] \item \textbf{\DIDP dependency.} The security of \ZKACE is conditional on the assumed security properties of the underlying \DIDP (Section~\ref{sec:prelim:didp-security}).
 These properties---determinism, context isolation, and identity-root recovery hardness---follow from standard assumptions (collision resistance and high min-entropy of $\REV$) when the derivation function is modeled as a random oracle.
 ACE-GF~\cite{wang-acegf-2026} is one concrete instantiation; independent analysis of any candidate \DIDP would further strengthen the foundation of this work. \item \textbf{Nullifier-set state growth.} In the nullifier model, the global nullifier set grows monotonically with the number of authorization events.
-Long-term state management strategies (e.g., epoch-based pruning, Merkle-tree compaction) are an open engineering problem. \item \textbf{Single-platform benchmarks.} The benchmarks in Section~\ref{sec:implementation} are collected on a single platform (Apple M3~Pro, single-threaded CPU).
+Long-term state management strategies (e.g., epoch-based pruning, Merkle-tree compaction) are an open engineering problem. \item \textbf{Single-platform benchmarks.} The benchmarks in Section~\ref{sec:implementation} are collected on Apple Silicon (single-threaded CPU).
 Gas-precise, chain-specific cost estimates and GPU-accelerated proving times remain to be measured.
-Cross-platform validation (e.g., x86, ARM server, WASM) and formal circuit audits are deferred to follow-up work. \item \textbf{Prover cost.} While verifier cost is low (${\approx}\,$0.65\,ms), prover cost (${\approx}\,$63\,ms single-threaded CPU) may be non-trivial on resource-constrained devices.
-Prior work on GPU-accelerated Groth16 provers reports 5--15$\times$ speedups on comparable circuit sizes, but this has not been measured for the \ZKACE circuit. \item \textbf{Identity revocation and rotation.} \ZKACE as specified does not include an on-chain mechanism for identity revocation or commitment rotation.
+Cross-platform validation (e.g., x86, ARM server, WASM) and formal circuit audits are deferred to follow-up work. \item \textbf{STARK proof size.} Individual STARK proofs (${\approx}\,$107\,KB) require mandatory per-block aggregation for direct on-chain use; recursive aggregation overhead on the block builder has not been benchmarked. \item \textbf{Batch verification model.} The current STARK batch implementation uses tiled traces rather than recursive aggregation.
+Verification time grows with batch size in the benchmarked prototype; constant-verification aggregation remains future work. \item \textbf{Groth16 trusted setup.} The Groth16 backend requires a per-circuit trusted setup.
+The reference implementation uses a deterministic seed; production deployments must use MPC ceremonies. \item \textbf{Identity revocation and rotation.} \ZKACE as specified does not include an on-chain mechanism for identity revocation or commitment rotation.